- Can I get an exe?

 - 64-bit x86 processor supporting AVX

-- A Vulkan compatible GPU from this list (NVIDIA recommended)
+- Vulkan compatible GPU from this list or a D3D12 compatible GPU.

-Xenia will check for the minimum supported CPU and GPU on startup and error out if one is not detected.
-Check that your GPU is on this list and that you have the latest drivers installed.
+Xenia will check for the minimum supported CPU and GPU on startup and error out if one is not detected, make sure that you have the latest drivers installed.
 You cannot just remove the checks in the code and assume things will work.

 Can you add support for Windows Me?
 How about my Pentium II?

 Support for older operating systems and processors will not be added unless a contributor steps up to build and maintain them.
 All active contributors are on modern systems and busy with higher priority tasks.
 Whether the emulator runs on Windows Vista or not doesn’t matter if it can’t run games.

 Does Xenia run on Linux or macOS?